Can I Delay Medicare Part D Enrollment?

 Here are three ways to avoid the late enrollment penalty:

-- Enroll in Medicare Part D prescription drug coverage during your Medicare Initial Enrollment Period or (if applicable) your qualifying Special Election Period.
+- Enroll in Medicare Part D prescription drug coverage during your Medicare Initial Enrollment Period or (if applicable) a qualifying Special Election Period.

 - Make sure you never go more than 63 consecutive days without creditable coverage for prescription drugs.